clojure-expectations/expectations/README.md

 Running the tests:

-    lein do clean, test-success, test-clojure
+    lein do clean, test

-This will run the (successful) expectations for Clojure and the (unsuccessful) `clojure.test`-compatible tests for Clojure (currently 83/83 and 15/25 tests/assertions respectively, the latter should show 20 failures and 2 errors).
+This will run the (successful) expectations for Clojure (currently 83).

-You can also run the ClojureScript tests interactively:
+Then run the ClojureScript tests interactively:

     ./scripts/repl
     cljs.user=> (require 'expectations.test)